ManikTechy/YesBank/CSSGuide.md

 - We use [CSS Modules](https://github.com/css-modules/css-modules) to scope all class names and animation names locally.
 - We use [Stylelint](https://stylelint.io) to verify correct structure of styles.
 Please refer to `.stylelintrc.js` for more information on specific rules.
 Please install the `stylelint` plugin for your editor of choice.
-- We use [bs-css](https://github.com/SentiaAnalytics/bs-css) when writing css in Reason. `bs-css` is a statically typed interface to [Glamor](https://github.com/threepointone/glamor).
-The biggest advantage of using `bs-css` is that it allows you to write typesafe css which prevents you from errors from typos and other unwanted css errors.

 ## Spacing

 - Use soft tabs with a 2 space indent